viamrobotics/docs/docs/components/movement-sensor.md

 ### MPU6050

 The [MPU6050 sensor manufactured by TDK InvenSense](https://invensense.tdk.com/products/motion-tracking/6-axis/mpu-6050/) is a combination accelerometer and gyroscope.
-It supplies angular velocity data about the three axes, supporting the `AngularVelocity` method.
+It supplies linear acceleration and angular velocity data about the three axes, supporting the `AngularVelocity` and  `LinearAcceleration` methods.
 It also supplies linear acceleration data in three directions.
 The linear acceleration data (as well as all the other data from the MPU6050) can be accessed using the `GetReadings` method from the more general [sensor component](/components/sensor/), which movement sensors wrap.
 Unlike the IMUs listed above, it does not contain magnetometers or provide orientation data.